MooersLab/pymolsnips/README.md

 " another means of escape to normal mode: Control-Carriage Return :inoremap <C-CR>  <Esc>
 ```

+<h5> More information about UtliSnips </h5>

+There are a number of videos on YouTube about using UltiSnips.
+The developer of UltiSnips, SirVer (aka Holger Rapp) has a series of four videos that you are highly recommended.
+The links to these videos are found in the README.md file of the [*UltiSnips GitHub Repository*](https://github.com/sirver/UltiSnips).

+However, for a faster introduction to UltiSnips, I recommend watching the video [*How I Use the UltiSnips VIM Plugin To Make Better Snippets*] (https://www.youtube.com/watch?v=F9Wss9GkF9Q&feature=emb_logo) by Bryan Jenks.

+If you are an experienced snippet user and want to add intelliSense-like autocompletion of the snippet names in *Vim*, take a look at [*Conquerer of Completion*](https://github.com/neoclide/coc.nvim) by Qiming Zhao.
+They claim that their package will bring a *VSC*-like experience to *Vim*.

 </details>

 <A href=#FASTLINKS2>Return to list of editors above.</A>